maksuco/helpers/README.md

 ```

-Here's an example of how to implement the file function to transform file names, the second argument specifies a random addon at the end
+Transform file names, the second argument specifies a random addon at the end, can be text or INT

 ```php